Videocraft10/FBLA-The-Game/README.md

 ### Copyright Notice

 All works used in this project are subject to copyright laws.
-All third-party assets used where by permission, are royalty-free or are creative commons.
+All third-party assets used were by permission.
 The FBLA 501(c)(3) not-for-profit corporation has rights and permissions to use this work for any educational and informational purposes.

 Copyright © Videocraft Studios/Jourdan Franco.
 All rights reserved.
-FBLA: The Game™ and the FBLA: The Game™ logo are trademarks of Jourdan Franco.
-FBLA: The Game™ uses Unreal® Engine.
+FBLA: The Game uses Unreal® Engine.
 Unreal® is a trademark or registered trademark of Epic Games, Inc. In the United States of America and elsewhere.
 Unreal® Engine, Copyright 1998 - 2024, Epic Games, Inc.

-FBLA: The Game © 2024 by Jourdan Franco is licensed under CC BY-SA 4.0 This game is open source, feel free to download the game and remix and make your own games from this base.
-Must include credit.